Skunk In Your Home? 24/7 Emergency Service Available

 Licensed & Insured

 Skunks denning under your porch, deck, shed, or crawl space are more than a nuisance.
 They spray, they dig, and they are a primary rabies vector in the northeast.
-TriState Wildlife has been trapping and removing skunks since 1998 using specialized handling techniques that minimize spray risk during capture.
+TriState Wildlife provides humane skunk removal using specialized handling techniques that minimize spray risk during capture.
 We trap, remove, exclude, and remediate odor.
-All exclusion work is backed by a written guarantee.
+All exclusion work is backed by a long term guarantee.

 How We Work